CAREGIVER – PERMISSION TO SHARE YOUR STORY

 Surely those didn’t deserve such a label?

-Yet when my younger sister was diagnosed with a brain tumor and I spent every other day at the hospital and I cared for her in many physical ways from feeding to advocating for her with the pain team, I still didn’t feel this label belonged to me.
+Yet when my younger sister was diagnosed with a brain tumor and I spent every other day at the hospital, I cared for her in many physical ways from feeding to advocating for her with the pain team.
+Yet I still didn’t feel this label belonged to me.

 If so, you are a Watcher.
-You are most likely also a Caregiver.
+And you are most likely also a Caregiver.

-You wince as your loved one winces, you cry as they cry, and rejoice as they rejoice, but you cannot even walk a mile in their shoes.
+You wince as your loved one winces, and cry as they cry.
+You rejoice as they rejoice, but you cannot even walk a mile in their shoes.